Generalized chromatic functions: Bases for and Using Generalized Chromatic Functions in Noncommuting Variables

-\section{Bases for $\NCSym(\bx)$ and $\NCQSym(\bx)$ using generalized chromatic functions in noncommuting variables}
+\section{Bases for $\NCSym(\bx)$ and $\NCQSym(\bx)$ Using Generalized Chromatic Functions in Noncommuting Variables}

-In this section, we realize different bases for the Hopf algebras $\NCSym(\bx)$ and $\NCQSym(\bx)$ as generalized chromatic functions in noncommuting variables of certain labelled edge-coloured digraphs.
-Since these bases are less well known than their (quasi)symmetric counterparts, we provide their classical definitions taken from \cite{RS} for $\NCSym(\bx)$ and \cite{BZ, UpFun} for $\NCQSym(\bx)$.\\
+In this section, we show that different bases for the Hopf algebras $\NCSym(\bx)$ and \fathree{$\NCQSym(\bx)$} can be realized as generalized chromatic functions in noncommuting variables of certain labelled edge-coloured digraphs.
+Since these bases are less well-known than their \fathree{commutative} counterparts, we provide their classical definitions taken from \cite{RS} for $\NCSym(\bx)$ and \cite{BZ, UpFun} for $\NCQSym(\bx)$.

-{\bf Monomial basis $\{{\bf m}_\Pi\}$ of $\NCSym(\bx)$.} Given $\Pi=\Pi_1/\Pi_2/\cdots/\Pi_l\vdash [n]$, define the \emph{monomial symmetric function} in noncommuting variables to be
+\paragraph{Monomial basis $\{{\bf m}_\Pi\}$ of $\NCSym(\bx)$.} Given $\Pi=\Pi_1/\Pi_2/\cdots/\Pi_l\vdash [n]$, define the \emph{monomial symmetric function} in noncommuting variables to be